 Through the process of ‘now know me’, we recognize the wisdom of the body and learn to interpret the messages provided and utilize them to restore balance in mind, body, and spirit

 In Jin Shin Jyutsu, all disharmonies result from one or more Attitudes.
 Attitudes are mental/emotional states of Being.
 Chronic thought patterns create a protracted neurochemical and neuromuscular state which in turn feed back to the brain in a vicious cycle.

 Jin Shin Jyutsu recognizes five Attitudes- Worry, Fear, Anger, Sadness, and Trying to/Pretense.
 Unlike emotions that come and go, Attitudes are entrenched bio-socio-cultural-political phenomenon which are more enduring.

-These Attitudes may be harmonized by holding the finger associated with it, that is, holding the thumb for Worry, the index finger for Fear, the middle finger for Anger, the ring finger for Sadness and the little finger for Trying-to/ Pretense.
+These Attitudes may be harmonized by holding the finger associated with it, that is, holding the thumb for Worry, the index finger for Fear, the middle finger or Anger, the ring finger for Sadness and the little finger for Trying-to/ Pretense.
 When the Attitude is harmonised, the body relaxes, the breath deepens and singing is improved.